kwinter745321/PicoLVGL/Videos/video30/README.md

 22 April 2025

 # Topic
 This is video 30.
 The ninth video on MicroPython LVGL.
-This video describes the LVGL Encoder operating logic, researches rotary encoders, discusses wiring a rotary encoder to the Pico and reviews several code examples.

-This is video 30.
-The ninth video on MicroPython LVGL.
 This video introduces ulab and demonstrates a sampling of methods and functions via a JupyterLab Sheet.
 Additionally, a new firmware and the ulab build options are described.
 Finally, a LVGL Chart Wizard program is presented along with a review of the code.

 The hardware is a 2.4 inch Ili9341 LCD Display with integrated Touch.
 The display board is wired to the Raspberry Pi Pico USB board and tested.
 The platform is a standard Pico (RP2040).
-I briefly verified the code works the same way on a Pico2 USB board.
+I verified the code works the same way on a Pico2 USB board.

 Some of the Chart function names changed between LVGL 9.1 and LVGL 9.3.
-Soi the code example includes the LVGL 9.1 statements (commented out).
-By using the LVGL 9.1 statements, I was verify the program in the online simulator (LVGL 9.0) of course without ulab.
+So, the code example includes the LVGL 9.1 statements (commented out).
+By using the LVGL 9.1 statements, I was verify the program in the online simulator which is using LVGL 9.0.
+Of course it does not have ulab so I used reasonable values.

 If you update to the latest firmware, please backup any Pico files.
 I noticed that my RP2040 Pico-W did not keep the files.
 Whereas RP2040 happily kept everything.